EV A12 Corporal James Pollard

 His poor health was presumably accepted as being a result of his military service as he was in receipt of a pension – there is an official notification of his death in his records, sent in by his aunt Lily Baldwin, in order to stop the pension.
 At the time of his death he was living at 80 High St, Hastings.

-Lewis was the son of Wallace James, and Frances Marion, Pollard, who lived in the Old Town.
+James was the son of Wallace James, and Frances Marion Pollard, who lived in the Old Town.

 Wallace was born in 1874 in Hastings and was variously described as a greengrocer and wholesale and retail fruiterer.
 In the 1901 census Wallace, Frances and Lewis were living at 3 Winding Street, and included in the household were two young men, William Birchett and Charles White, whose occupation was Hawker/Greengrocer.